 What's It Made Of?

 The active ingredient -- the one that protects the liver -- in milk thistle is known as silymarin, a chemical extracted from the seeds.
 Silymarin is actually a group of flavonoids (silibinin, silidianin, and silicristin), which are thought to help repair liver cells damaged by alcohol and other toxic substances.
-Silymarin also keeps new liver cells from being destroyed by these same toxins.
+Silymarin also protects new liver cells from being destroyed by these same toxins.
 It reduces inflammation (which is why it is often suggested for people with liver inflammation or hepatitis) and is a strong antioxidant.

 - Liquid extract

 A few studies show that a silymarin-phosphatidylcholine complex may be absorbed more easily than regular standardized milk thistle.
 Phosphatidylcholine is a key element in cell membranes.
 It helps silymarin attach easily to cell membranes, which may keep toxins from getting inside liver cells.
 People who have alcohol-related liver disease should avoid alcohol extracts.

 How to Take It